-NB: Generally speaking, the best solution is not having the issue at all.
+NB: Generally speaking, the best approach to tackling an issue is not having the issue at all.
 Let's say, if your API is idempotent, the duplicating calls are not a problem.
 However, in the real world, not every operation is idempotent; for example, creating new orders is not.
 We might add mechanisms to prevent automatic retries (such as client-generated idempotency tokens) but we can't forbid users from just creating a second identical order.